-A storage provider is a software component that is either offered by VMware or is developed by a third party through the vSphere APIs for Storage Awareness (VASA) program.
+A storage provider is a software component that is offered by VMware or developed by a third party through vSphere APIs for Storage Awareness (VASA).
 The storage provider can also be called VASA provider.
 The storage providers integrate with various storage entities that include external physical storage and storage abstractions, such as

-Generally, vCenter Server and ESXi use the storage providers to obtain information about storage configuration, status, and storage data services offered in your environment.
+About Storage Providers Generally, vCenter Server and ESXi use the storage providers to obtain information about storage configuration, status, and storage data services offered in your environment.
 This information appears in the vSphere Web Client.
 The information helps you to make appropriate decisions about virtual machine placement, to set storage requirements, and to monitor your storage environment.